shoui520/shoui520.github.io/docs/vn-linux.md

 - Key: `TZ`	Value: `Asia/Tokyo`

 !!! tip "Wine prefix in lutris"
-	Forgot to include this so make sure you set the wine prefix in Lutris too.
+	Forgot to include this so make sure you set the Wine prefix in Lutris too.
 ![Image](img/vnlinux3.jpg)

 ## Installing the visual novel